redhat-rcue/rcue/README.md

 This reference implementation of RCUE is based on [PatternFly](https://www.patternfly.org/) and [Bootstrap v3](http://getbootstrap.com/).
 Think of RCUE as a "skinned" version of Bootstrap with additional components and customizations.

+## Dependencies

+RCUE incorporates other libraries and components; therefore, in addition to the contents of `dist`, the contents of `components` are also required for a complete installation of RCUE.

 ## Development

-Development setup requires nodejs.
-If you do not already have nodejs and npm installed on your system, please see https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager for how to install on your distribution.
+Development setup requires nodejs and Ruby.
+If you do not already have nodejs, npm, and Ruby installed on your system, see https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager and https://www.ruby-lang.org/en/downloads.

 ### Install Bower